cwola/simple-xml-element/doc/api/SimpleXmlElementNode.md

   ***
   - Description

-    Adds a child element to the XML node.
+    Adds a child element to the SimpleXmlElementNode element.

   - Arguments